nosqlgeek/aimm-filestore/README.md

 # A simple Python implementation of a file store

-This service allows you to store, retrieve and delete files by a unique key.
+This service allows you to store, retrieve and delete files with a unique key.

 ## Configuration

 The file `config.py` contains the following configuration settings:

-`data_folder`: The folder to which files should be written or retrieved from `access_key` : A simple access key that needs to be passed when accessing the file store `access_secret`: The secret that needs to be passed when accessing the file store
+`data_folder`: The folder to which files should be written or retrieved from `access_key`: A simple access key that needs to be passed when accessing the file store `access_secret`: The secret that needs to be passed when accessing the file store

 The default configuration reads those configuration settings from the following environment variables: